larigaldie-n/data_science/First R projects/Human Activity Recognition Smartphone/CodeBook.md

 * statistic output: .mean or .std (respectively for mean or standard deviation)
 * suffix (when applicable): .X, .Y or .Z (one variable for each spatial dimension)

-Example: tBodyAcc-mean()-X signifies the mean of the time domain signal for the body acceleration signal on the X axis.
+Example: tBodyAcc.mean.X signifies the mean of the time domain signal for the body acceleration signal on the X axis.

 To that are added 2 variables (subject number and type of activity) for a total of 68 variables in the final dataframe.